maialenz/WetPaws/README.md

 ### **User stories**

-- As a user I want to
+- As a visiting user I want to:

+    - Find out what the company is about.
-    - Easily navigate the site.
+    - Easily visualize and understand what services the company offers.
-    - Easily find out the services provided so I know if they suit my needs.
-    - Find more information about those services.
+    - Be able to use and book one or more services the company has to offer.
+    - Be able to use the contact form for the business and service enquiries.
+    - Have the option to personalize the services offered.
+    - Feel that the company cares and I can trust them caring for my loved dog by seeing other peoples reviews.
     - Be able to know more about the owner by having the option to personally meet them.
     - Know the location of the business and know where those services are offered.
     - Get in touch with the business easily by having contact details clearly available.

-- As a returning User I want to
-    - Be able to book a service quickly by having a direct tab to the booking page.
+    - Be able to book a service quickly by having a direct tab to the contact form.
     - Find social links to be able to follow the business in social media platforms.
-    - Have the option to personalize the services offered.

 ### **Business goals**